by Cheryl Jacobs Crim, Documentary, 96 min, USA, 2020

 Rental fee $5.00 per household

-Watch the livestream discussion with director CJ Crim, Margaret Morrison and Mimi Hassanein – recorded October 26, at CWC You Tube.
+Watch the livestream discussion with director CJ Crim, film subjects Margaret Morrison and Mimi Hassanein – recorded October 26, at CWC You Tube.

 ABOUT THE FILM